mirage-sql/mirage/README.md

 compile 'jp.sf.amateras:mirage:1.2.5'
 ```

-If you are updating your application from a previous Mirage-SQL version, see the [Migration Guide](https://github.com/mirage-sql/mirage/wiki/Migration-Guide)
+If you are updating your application from a previous Mirage-SQL version, see the [Migration Guide](https://github.com/mirage-sql/mirage/wiki/Migration-Guide).

+#### Example

 This is a simple example of a SQL template: